zangston/CS-3710-pa1-xfuzz/ASSIGNMENT.md

 > -mc (`args.match_codes`)

 HTTP status codes that `xfuzz` should filter in.
-You should only print fuzzing parameters for which the HTTP response you get has a status code in `args.match_codes`.
+You should only print fuzzed values for which the HTTP response you get has a status code in `args.match_codes`.

 **Example:** `-mc 200 -mc 302 -mc 403`